 TYPICAL NZ WEDDING DAY SCHEDULE AND MUSIC REQUIREMENTS

-– songs are required for the bride’s entrance (aisle processional), then signing register (2 songs if less than 4-5 mins), and sometimes a recessional song after ceremony is completed when you join your guests for mingling as a newly married couple.
+– songs are required for the bride’s entrance (aisle processional), then signing register (2 songs if less than 4-5 mins), and sometimes a recessional song after ceremony is completed when you join your guests as a newly married couple.

 – after cannapes, guests make their way to the reception venue (background music already playing at reception).

 – bridal party arrives to reception after photos to a grand entrance (all walk in together or perhaps individual announcements for each couple, with a song for each of them, edited to begin with the chorus of the song).

 – often take place between main and dessert courses.
 If you decide to do speeches before Main course, ensure you allow plenty of time as you dont want caterers trying to keep the main course hot and fresh, if your speeches run long (background music off during speeches and mic levels adjusted for speakers).

 – often after dessert but can really happen anytime (after speeches before dessert, or even right at the beginning of the meal).
 A special song can be chosen for this.